A Direct Probe of Mass Density Near Inspiraling Binary Black Holes: Motion of the BBH barycenter along the Outer Orbit

-The motion of the BBH along the outer orbit can be well described by Newtonian dynamics.
-The effect of the outer orbital motion is easy to see for a circular outer outer orbit and constant GW frequency $f_\text{peak}$, in which case the GW phase is $\Phi(t_\text{BBH})=f_\text{peak}t_\text{BBH}$ in the BBH frame.
-The time of arrival $t$ is then related to $t_\text{BBH}$ by $t=t_\text{BBH}+r_{2\parallel}/c$.
-Here $r_{2\parallel}$ is the location of the BBH barycenter along the line of sight, and is given by $r_{2\parallel}=(m_2/M)a_2\sin(t/P_2)$ in this simple case, where $a_2$ and $P_2$ are the semi-major axis and the orbital period of the outer orbit and are related by $2\pi P_2^{-1}=\sqrt{GM/a_2^3}$, with $M=m_0+m_1+m_2$.
-Therefore, \bge \Phi(t)= f_\text{peak} \Big(t+\FR{m_2}{M}{a_2 \over c} \sin\FR{t}{P_2}\Big). \ede This phase dependence, which describes the residual time dependence from the acceleration of the binary due to a nearby third body, assumes small peculiar acceleration of the triple barycenter.
+The effect of the outer orbital motion is easy to see with Newtonian dynamics for a circular outer orbit and constant GW frequency $f_\text{peak}$, in which case the GW phase is $\Phi(t_\text{BBH})=f_\text{peak}t_\text{BBH}$ in the BBH frame where $t_\text{BBH}$ is the time defined in the source frame.
+The time of arrival $t$ is then related to the time in the source frame $t_\text{BBH}$ by $t=t_\text{BBH}+r_{2\parallel}/c$.
+Here $r_{2\parallel}$ is the location of the BBH barycenter along the line of sight, and is given by $r_{2\parallel}=(m_2/M)a_2\sin(2\pi t/P_2)$ in this simple case, where $a_2$ and $P_2$ are the semi-major axis and the orbital period of the outer orbit and are related by $2\pi P_2^{-1}=\sqrt{GM/a_2^3}$, with $M=m_0+m_1+m_2$.
+Therefore, \bge \Phi(t)= f_\text{peak} \Big(t-\FR{m_2}{M}\FR{a_2}{c} \sin\FR{2\pi t}{P_2}\Big). \ede This phase dependence assumes small peculiar acceleration of the triple barycenter.
 In reality, $f_\text{peak}(t)$ also depends on time $t$ through its dependence on $a_1(t)$ and $e_1(t)$ as shown in (\ref{fpeak}).
-The linear time-dependence in (\ref{phisimple}) is indistinguishable from a Doppler shift equivalent to a different distance.
-Ref.~\cite{Bonvin:2016qxr} therefore relied on the $\order{t^2}$ dependent phase deviation to distinguish the new contribution.
-However, because of the potential degeneracy with the time-dependence of the inner orbital frequency, to be unambiguously distinguishable, either the time has to be long enough for all terms in a Taylor expansion to contribute or the $\order{t^2}$ term has to be sufficiently large (or we need to subtract off the inner orbital contribution to the time change in some other way).
-The first condition states that we need to follow the phase over a time comparable to the orbital period $P_2$ (ideally less than half an orbit so the net phase shift doesn't cancel).
+The linear time-dependence in (\ref{phisimple}) is indistinguishable from a redshift attributable to a different distance.
+For the effect to be unambiguously distinguishable, either the time has to be long enough for all terms in a Taylor expansion to contribute, or we need to otherwise subtract off the inner orbital contribution to the $\order{t^2}$ term.

+The first condition states that we need to follow the phase over a time comparable to the orbital period $P_2$ (ideally less than half an orbit).